joseph-jja/EcmaScripts/README.md

 #### commands
 * npm run clean
   * remove npm-debug.log
   * remove work directory
   * remove js directory
 * npm run build
- * gulp is used to beautify js files, test files, config files and run eslint on test files
+  * gulp is used to beautify js files and run eslint on the files
   * webpack runs eslint and babel and creates js directory with output files
 * npm run tests
   * runs all the tests
   * karma + webpack + babel + jasmine for tests

 ## TODO
 * fix client/dom/toggleUl.js to be generic instead of hard coded classes